roydejong/BeatSaberMultiplayerChat/README.md

 |-------------------|----------|-------------------------------------------------------------------------------------------------------------------------------------|
 | `Text`            | `String` | Raw chat message.
 Note: any HTML-style `<tags>` will be stripped from the message before it is displayed, to avoid rich text chaos. |

+Text messages that start with `/` are reserved for commands.
+They will only be sent to the server, and not seen by other players in the session.

 #### Voice fragment packet  (`MpcVoicePacket`)

 Unreliable packet containing a Opus-encoded voice fragment.